wmhilton-stoplight/platform-docs/2a.-style-guides/d-enable-style-guide.md

 - Create local targets and rules.
 - Use inherited targets and functions in local rules.

-> Inherited targets and functions cannot be modified.
+> Inherited targets and functions can't be modified.

 To enable a style guide: